-The Riverside County Transportation Department, in cooperation with the California Department of Transportation (Caltrans) and the City of Indio, proposes to reconstruct and widen the Jackson Street interchange at the I-10 freeway to improve traffic flow.
+The County of Riverside (County), in cooperation with the California Department of Transportation (Caltrans) and the City of Indio, proposes to reconstruct and widen the Jackson Street interchange on the I-10 freeway to improve traffic flow.

 Two interchange design alternatives are being considered for the project:

 a compact diamond which retains the existing interchange layout but introduces improvements to traffic flow by constructing additional traffic lanes and improving existing geometry.

 a diverging diamond interchange which provides efficiencies by creating free-flow left and right turning movements, and streamlines traffic signal operations.

 ☎ Project CONTACT

 Design Phase Completion: Fall 2022

 Right of Way Completion: Spring 2023

 Construction Start: Spring 2023